bismuthfoundation/Roadmap/README.md

 * Better support for tokens and multiaddresses in wallets
 * Add tokens features to official block explorers
 * Stats Page on web and wallet (for wallet-servers and more)
-* Add Hypernodes supervision and alerts in Wallet and Pawer bot.
-* Add Features to the Pawer Discord Bot.
-* Add features and themes to the new gen Tornado wallet
 * Dev docs to open wallet dev (themes as well as Crystals) to external devs
 * Develop partnerships around Hypernode hosting - Still ongoing
 * Ever going effort to get listed on more - reliable - exchanges.